 - The issue of debentures is appropriate in the situation when the sales and earnings are relatively stable.

-Limitations of Debentures
+Disadvantages of Debentures

 - Each company has certain borrowing capacity.
 With the issue of debentures, the capacity of a company to further borrow funds reduces.